sm-moshi/darwinmetrics/.jekyll/_docs/cpu.md

 - `add()` can be called from multiple threads
 - All Mach kernel bindings are properly managed for memory safety
 - Asynchronous operations like `getLoadAverageAsync()` are thread-safe
+- Per-core statistics collection is thread-safe

 ## ⚠️ Error Handling

-The module implements graceful fallbacks instead of raising exceptions:
+The module implements graceful fallbacks and clear error handling:

 - Invalid/unavailable values: Represented as `none(float)` in `CpuFrequency`
 - Core counts: Validated to be positive numbers
-- Architecture strings: Validated against known values
+- Architecture strings: Validated against known values ("arm64", "x86_64")
+- Mach kernel errors: Properly propagated with descriptive messages
+- Memory management: Automatic cleanup of Mach kernel resources

 ## 📝 Examples